-Yellow jackets are a species of stinging insect.
+Yellow jackets are a species of stinging insect in South Carolina.
 They are social insects that live and work together in fairly large colonies; some having thousands of members in them.
 Their colonies tend to reach their highest numbers in the late summer and early fall.
 A sting from one of these pests can lead to serious health concerns for some people that may require immediate medical attention.

 What do yellow jackets look like?

-Each spring fertilized queens emerge from their overwintering spots to create a new nest and lay her first batch of eggs; over the spring and summer months both the size of the nest and size of the colony grow significantly.
+Each spring, fertilized queens emerge from their overwintering spots to create a new nest and lay her first batch of eggs; over the spring and summer months, both the size of the nest and size of the colony grow significantly.
 They build their paper nests out of a mixture of chewed up cellulose and saliva.
-Their nests are found in the ground, but if given the opportunity they may place their nest under a deck or porch, or inside of a building behind its walls or in attics spaces.
-In the late fall when the weather cools off significantly, new fertilized queens will leave the colony to find a safe spot to overwinter in and the remaining workers and males will die off.
+Their nests are found in the ground, but, if given the opportunity, they may place their nest under a deck or porch, or inside of a building behind its walls or in attic spaces.
+In the late fall, when the weather cools off significantly, new fertilized queens will leave the colony to find a safe spot to overwinter in and the remaining workers and males will die off.
 Yellow jackets are a species of social wasp that are responsible for some pollination, but are mostly known for being predators.
 They prey upon other insects, including caterpillars, grubs, and flies; they will also eat other types of sweets and proteins that they come across.
 Yellow jackets are common problems at large outdoor events where there is a lot of food and open drink containers.

 Are yellow jackets dangerous?